d-galli/bock_controller/README.md

 Speed is expressed in percentage from 0 up to 1000, where the 1000% corresponds to the maximum speed which is 20 [km/h].

-Since the robot employes a skid steering driving system, the speed of each track should be computed starting from the overall linear speed $ v_x $ and angular velocity $\omega $.
+Since the robot employes a skid steering driving system, the speed of each track should be computed starting from the overall linear speed $v_x$ and angular velocity $\omega $.

 $$ v_r = v_x - \omega \cdot \frac{d_{wheels}}{2}$$